egelloC · Crack the College Code

 • All 27 real admitted-student essays

-• Tagged by school, major, and student profile
+• Tagged by school, type, and topic

 • Both Common App & UC PIQs covered